6 Creative ideas for a high impact Twitter campaign

 Idea 5: Leverage major holidays

-Paypal capitalised on anti-Valentine’s Day sentiments in February 2013 by sharing the fan tweet, “Who needs a boyfriend when you have a PayPal account?”
+Paypal capitalised on anti-Valentine’s Day sentiment in February 2013 by sharing the fan tweet, “Who needs a boyfriend when you have a PayPal account?”
 Overwhelming fan reactions prompted Paypal to dig further, “This Valentine’s Day, tell us, how would you like to #TreatYourself?”
 The company then decided to surprise selected respondents with gifts that matched their answers, ranging from flowers to concert tickets.

 This campaign drove 3.4 million Twitter impressions and worked particularly well because it tied in with Paypal’s existing 'treat yourself' slogan.